Channomuraena vittata

-Channomuraena vittata is a rare species of moray eel from the Anguiliformes order found in reefs.
+Channomuraena vittata is a species of moray eel from the Anguiliformes order found in reefs.
 It is commonly known as the broadbanded moray, banded moray, Chinese moray, double-ended moray, or the long-jawed moray.

 Detailed description

 The broadbanded moray is a large, thick, muscular moray that can grow up to 150 cm in length, although its common length is 80 cm.
 The fins are confined to the posterior part of the tail, which is short and lacks pectoral and pelvic fins.
 It has no scales and produces a mucus over its thick skin.
 It has rather small eyes positioned at the end of the short snout.
 It has numerous and short, sharp teeth inserted into a large and profound jaw that extends back into the head.
 In addition, there is a second jaw, the pharyngeal jaw located further down the throat, used to capture and transport the prey into the throat.
 It possesses a posterior nostril in short tube.
 It has gills positioned far back behind the head.
 Its anus is located at the posterior third of the total length of its body.